 Drive your own street car at Heartland Motorsports Park, Topeka’s world-famous road race course!
 Minimal car preparation and no previous experience are necessary.
 A great way to get started on the race track.

 How to get started – click here to check the Calendar of Events for the date of our next Time Trial or Track Event.

-How to get started – click here to visit the Volunteer page to get an idea of what you’re interested in doing.
-Then come to a Club meeting and talk to any of the members, or you can come to any of our race weekends to have a look around before you commit yourself.
+How to get started – click here to visit the Volunteering page to get an idea of what you’re interested in doing.
+Then come to a General Membership or Race Group meeting and talk to any of the members, or you can come to any of our race weekends to have a look around before you commit yourself.

 With your membership, you will receive:

 - SportsCar: the official publication of the Sports Car Club of America